Thornham Parva

 Thornham Parva is a village and civil parish in the Mid Suffolk district of Suffolk in eastern England.
 Located to the north of sister village Thornham Magna and around five miles south of Diss, in 2005 its population was 50.
 By the time of the 2011 Census populations of less than 100 were not maintained separately and this village was included in the population of Thornham Magna.

 St Mary's Church

 The small, thatched St Mary's Church is a Grade I listed building.
 It has early 14th-century wall paintings, on the south wall, the early years of Christ and on the north wall, the martyrdom of St Edmund.
 There is a circular window in the west wall of the nave that is said to be late Anglo-Saxon as well as the famous retable.

-Architect Basil Spence died in 1976 at his home at Yaxley, Suffolk and was buried at Thornham Parva.
-The graves of Dame Anne Warburton, the first female British ambassador, and the violinist, Frederick Grinke, also lie within the churchyard.
+Architect Basil Spence died in 1976 at his home in Yaxley, Suffolk and was buried at Thornham Parva.
+The graves of Dame Anne Warburton, the first female British ambassador, the violinist, Frederick Grinke, and Gareth Jones, "founding father" of the English law of restitution, also lie within the churchyard.